zlatanvasovic/hackwork/README.md

 Here is the environment constant, `ENV`.
 Its values are:

 - `development` for complete error reporting
-- `production` for reduced error reporting
+- `production` for minimal error reporting

 ### Settings